FAQ

 Are the licenses per user or per machine?

-Postbox licenses are per user, so one license will cover any/all machine(s) you personally use, Mac or PC.
-If more than one person will be using Postbox, then additional copies can be purchased at our Store.
+Postbox licenses are per user, so one license covers any/all machine(s) you personally use, Mac or PC.

 Does a single license key work on a Mac or PC?

 Yes!
-Your Postbox license will work on Mac, PC, or both.
+Your Postbox license will work on a Mac, PC, or both.

 Can I try Postbox before I purchase it?